The examples use a fake key (

 5 credits at 1K, scaling with resolution (1K ×1, 2K ×2, 4K ×4).
 The

-style_id must reference a completed model in your organization.Poll for the result
+style_id — an id or a name — must reference a completed model visible to you.Poll for the result

 PollGET /images/generations/{id} until status is completed (or failed).